 Aside from quality, you need to consider the type of blades the clippers use.
 Finish cut blades are perfect for touch-ups between your actual grooming sessions.
 Wide T-blades are perfect for big dogs, those that have double coats, and also what you need if you plan to completely shave off your dog’s fur.
 Skip-tooth blades are the blade type needed for precision trimming and shaping.

 The cost of dog clippers ranges from budget-friendly to utter luxury.
 The price will vary depending on several factors, such as if they’re corded or cordless.
 Single-speed models usually cost less than $40.
 Models that come with accessories such as combs and built-in dampening features can cost anywhere from $35 to $85.
 If you want to splurge on your dog, the most expensive models typically cost from $85 to $350.
 Lavish features include variable speeds, extra-long cords, snap-on combs, a powerful motor, and extremely quiet operation.

 How to Use Dog Clippers Safely

-For the safety of your dog, you need to make sure that he gets used to the sound of the clippers before you start trimming.
-Let the motor run without using it on his coat.
-Once he’s used to the noise, he will be less likely to get anxious while you’re trimming.
+For the safety of your dog, you need to make sure that it gets used to the sound of the clippers before you start trimming.
+Let the motor run without using it on its coat.
+Once it’s used to the noise, it will be less likely to get anxious while you’re trimming.

 Before you start your first grooming session, make sure that you read the instructions provided by the manufacturer and any tips they offer about safely operating the device.
 You may want to even watch some tutorial videos if you are going for a specific look or shape.
 Once you’re familiar with the device, make sure to wash your dog and brush away any tangles.
 Then, dry your dog’s fur.